surprise777/CSC320/presentation_draft.md

 * All signal processing devices have traits that make them susceptible to noise
 * Images taken with both digital cameras and conventional film cameras will pick up noise from a variety of sources like by a device's mechanism or signal processing algorithms
-* Noise can be random or white noise with frequency distribution
+* Noise can be random or with frequency distribution

 ### Noise Type